15 Best Places to Live in South Dakota

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-With Rapid City, Custer State Park and Wild Cave National Park all on your doorstep, we need not write out a list of reasons to fall in love with South Dakota.
+With Rapid City, Custer State Park, and Wild Cave National Park all on your doorstep, we need not write out a list of reasons to fall in love with South Dakota.

 Nature lovers and weekend explorers would easily fall in love with South Dakota.
-The Black Hills provide the perfect backdrop for day to day life.
-The weather in South Dakota is more than agreeable for most of the year which is a major plus point for many people.
-Steeped in Native America history, you’ll feel right at home, we’re sure!
+The Black Hills provide the perfect backdrop for day-to-day life and the weather in South Dakota is more than agreeable for most of the year which is a significant plus point for many people.

 1. Brookings